 - 60 Those financial statements are the

 - 1. Balance Sheet,

 - 2. Income statement,

 - 3. Statement of Cash Flows

 - 4. Statement of Changes in Equity.

-- Reporting elements from those financial statements may be incorporated into a wide variety of other disclosures from press releases to multi-period summaries.
+- 65 Reporting elements from those financial statements may be incorporated into a wide variety of other disclosures from press releases to multi-period summaries.

 The EDAP Taxonomy has elements that provide enhanced disclosure over and above the disclosures made in the primary financial statements.
 These disclosures are, in the context of annual financial statements, typically made in the notes to the financial statements.
+The EDAP taxonomy also provides elements to identify the accounting

+- 70 statements.
 The EDAP taxonomy also provides elements to identify the accounting policies adopted by the reporting entity.
-Elements in the EDAP taxonomy include:

-- 1. Accounting Policies

-- 2. Explanatory Disclosures to the Financial Statements

-- 3. Management Discussion and Analysis / Director report

-- 75 4.
-Financial Highlights

-- 5. Auditor's Report
+Elements in the EDAP taxonomy include: - 1.
+Accounting Policies - 2.
+Explanatory Disclosures to the Financial Statements - 3.
+Management Discussion and Analysis / Director report - 75 4.
+Financial Highlights - 5.
+Auditor's Report